moyano83/Designing-Data-Intensive-Applications/README.md

 location in the heap file, and the actual data is kept in one place.
 In some cases, it can be desirable to store the indexed row directly within an index, known as a clustered index (storing all row data within the index).
-_Covering index_ or _index with included columns_ stores some of a table’s columns within the index, and some are references to other locations.
+_Covering index_ or _index with included columns_ stores some of a table's columns within the index, and some are references to other locations.

 ##### Multi-column indexes